kumahq/kuma/docs/madr/decisions/030-extended-global-insights.md

 We would like to create new endpoint and generate Go types from OpenAPI schema.
 OpenAPI recommends to write schema first and then generate language specific code from it.
 [Source](https://learn.openapis.org/best-practices.html)

+Endpoint will be versioned and new endpoint will have path: `/v2/global-insights`

+#### Extending API for custom Kuma distributions

+We can add new field named `additionalData` with type `object` that translates to Go `map[string]interface{}` where developers can put anything they need extra for Global Insight.